-Taylor M. Polites is a novelist living in Providence, Rhode Island with his small Chihuahua, Clovis.
+Taylor M. Polites is a novelist living in Providence with his small Chihuahua, Clovis.
 Polites’ first novel, The Rebel Wife, was published in February 2012 by Simon & Schuster.
-He has an MFA in Creative Writing from Wilkes University and BA in History and French from Washington University in St. Louis.
-In 2009, he was awarded the Norris Church Mailer Fellowship from Wilkes University.
-He has lived in Provincetown, Massachusetts, New York City, St. Louis and the Deep South.
-He has covered arts and news for a variety of local newspapers and magazines, including the Cape Codder, InNewsWeekly, Bird’s Eye View (the in-flight magazine of CapeAir), artscope Magazine and Provincetown Arts Magazine.
+He has an MFA in Creative Writing from Wilkes University and a BA in History and French from Washington University in St. Louis.
+In 2009 he was awarded the Norris Church Mailer Fellowship from Wilkes University.
+He has lived in Provincetown, MA; New York City; St. Louis and the Deep South.
+He has covered arts and news for a variety of local newspapers and magazines, including the Cape Codder, InNewsWeekly, Bird’s Eye View (the in-flight magazine of CapeAir), artscope magazine and Provincetown Arts magazine.

 Academic research/areas of interest

 Polites is a writer of historical fiction with a broad interest in history and literature and the ways in which they interact.
 He has focused his research on the black and white experience in the 19th-century American South, myth-building in Southern fiction, and Southern women’s narratives of the Civil War.

 - LAS-E101-21 First-year Literature Seminar

 Fall 2017 Courses